 The stability of a bicycle depends on its speed and its weight.
 Stability has both advantages and disadvantages.
 The explanation is split into the following four points:

 The faster one cycles, the easier the bicycle stays upright by itself.
 Cycling at an average speed over a straight road is very well possible with minimal steering impulses, and often even without hands.
-At a low speed, a bicycle will only stay upright as a result of a correct combination of steering impulses and body weight displacement.
+At a low speed, a bicycle will only stay upright as a result of a correct combination of steering and body movements.